PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 • Individual and environmental risk assessments inform service provision and protect clients.

-• Services meet the needs of clients experiencing additional barriers because of their age and gender or because of their location.
+• Services meet the needs of clients experiencing additional barriers because of their age and/ or gender identity or because of their location.

 Principles of Workforce and Workplace Reform